5301 Wilkinson Boulevard

 While workforce development initiatives in our community have grown dramatically since the recession, much of the work has focused on simply getting people jobs.
 True economic sustainability requires a broader focus.
 As we continue to shape our key priorities for the future, we recognize we must also continually widen and build perspective—taking a landscape view, collaborating more broadly, and employing a holistic approach to serving our clients.

 Tours are available at the Leon Levine Opportunity Center on the Goodwill Opportunity Campus on Wednesdays and Fridays from 1:30 – 3:30 p.m.
+If you have recently participated in a tour of the Goodwill Opportunity Campus, we would appreciate your feedback!
+Please click here to share your thoughts about the experience.

 To download a print-ready brochure overviewing everything the Goodwill Opportunity Campus has to offer, please click here.